Big Pun & Son on the steps of their home.

 The Photo Moment:

 The day I was to photograph them, either Fat Joe or Big Pun was doing some sort of interview with a rising music video station called The Box.
-There was no grand plan as to what or how we would shoot.
 There was no designated end goal, beyond giving Fat Joe some pictures for himself and his friends.

 Twenty minutes later, Fat Joe arrived right on time in his big-body Mercedes Benz.
 Big Pun jumped out; his school-aged son, Christopher, ran from the house to greet him.
 We all casually walked toward Pun’s house.